How to Choose a Martial Arts School

 • Do they have an easy way for you to get more information mailed to you?

 After you checked out the sites and got the information you needed, you want to visit the school.
-This is usually done with some type of trial program.
-It can be a paid trial for a few lessons, free, or some other type of trial period where you can really see if this is what you’re looking for.
+This is usually done through a trial program.
+It can be a paid trial for a few lessons, free, or another type of trial period that lets you really see if this is what you’re looking for.

 Schedule this online or call the facility to make an appointment.
 Some schools will allow you to just visit and watch a class, but I recommend taking a few classes.
 Unless you’ve studied before, you probably will have very little information to make a decision about the school just from watching.

 If you’re watching an advanced class, you might be scared away because you think that you’ll never be able to do that.
-The class might be geared toward something you have no interest in or another type of program that they offer.
+The class might be geared toward something you have no interest in, or toward another program they offer.
 For example, there’s a huge difference between Kung Fu and Tai Chi.
 So if you wanted something more relaxing and slow-paced and were watching a Kung Fu class, you’d be a little confused.

 The Facility